 - Preheat oven to 325 - that's right not, 350, these need to cook at a lower temperature than usual.
 Grease or butter an 8 inch square baking pan.

-- Boil water in a saucepan, and place a bowl with the chopped chocolate over it to melt the chocolate.
-This method ensures the chocolate melts nicely and doesn't seize up or burn.
+- Boil water in a saucepan, and place a bowl with the chopped chocolate and butter over it to melt them together.

-- Melt the butter in a good sized sauce pan.
-Remove from the heat and let it cool down for 10 minutes.
+- Remove from the double boiler and let it cool down for 10 minutes.
 Add the cocoa powder, melted chocolate, ¼ cup of reduced Guinness, vanilla, salt and sugar and mix well.

 - Add the eggs, one at a time and stir with a wooden spoon to incorporate.